joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/synthesis.md

 Can participants come up with other creative applications of hashing tools?

-For a fun final activity, XKCD has a great example of a poorly implemented hash system for passwords with their [password crossword](https://www.explainxkcd.com/wiki/index.php/1286:_Encryptic) - which someone made into a playable game based on an Adobe password leak: https://zed0.co.uk/crossword/ with the password hints people used matched to the unsalted hashes of the most common passwords.
+For a fun final activity, XKCD has a great example of a poorly implemented hash system for passwords with their [password crossword](https://www.explainxkcd.com/wiki/index.php/1286:_Encryptic) - which someone made into a [playable game](https://zed0.co.uk/crossword/) based on an Adobe password leak, with the password hints people used matched to the hashes of the most common passwords.